ocupop/mapbox-locate/src/_sessions/your-exact-ar-location-computer-vision-and-localization-solutions.md

 layout: session
 title: 'Your Exact AR Location: Computer Vision and Localization Solutions'
 summary: >-
-  To make world-scale AR work, location has to be accurate and reliable; better than the current blue dot on your phone.
-In this session, you'll hear from companies solving the localization problem using computer vision.
+  To make world scale AR work, location has to be accurate and reliable...better than the current blue dot in your phone.
+Panel discussion with companies solving the localization problem using computer vision.
-track: '3'
 timeslot: d2_slot1
-stage:
+stage: stage3
 speakers:
+  - edward-miller
+  - matt-miesnieks
+  - jameson-detweiler
 categories:
   - AR / VR / Unity
 short_summary:
 scheduled: true
 ---